 Creating Your Big Idea

-The big idea is one of the most important elements of a high converting piece of sales copy.
-Essentially the big idea is your hook or angle and the one big promise that your prospects will benefit from if they purchase your offer.
+The big idea is the most important part of a high converting piece of sales copy.
+Essentially the big idea is your unique hook or angle on the topic or opportunity that you are presenting to your prospects.

-Your big idea introduces your primary promise in a way that grabs your prospects immediate attention, intrigues and hooks them emotionally and positions your product to be unique or new…even if it isn’t.
+Your big idea introduces your topic, opportunity and primary promise in a way that grabs your prospects immediate attention, intrigues them and positions your solution to be perceived as unique or new…even if it isn’t.